-A secure functioning in a couple is about two people coming together with a shared vision, conditionally and on terms agreed, sharing their power and their authority, whilst putting their relationship above anything else.
-The relationship becomes somewhat of a ‘higher purpose’ and is always being put first.
+A secure functioning in a couple is about two people coming together with a shared vision, fully invested, whilst sharing their power and their authority, and putting their relationship above anything else.
+The relationship becomes somewhat of a ‘higher purpose’ and is always being served first.
 Decisions are made based on what is ‘good for us’ rather than throwing each other under the bus.
 The process of the transformation in my sessions therefore targets a couple as a team rather than assisting two individuals in fixing each other.
 Each partner focusses on the ideal relationship rather than the ‘perfect partner’.
-And by working together this way as a strong team, things get done and ideas get mutually moved forward.
+And by working together as a strong unit, key goals are reached and ideas get mutually moved forward.

-Check out my monthly blog to get some powerful tips and tricks on how to stay vibrantly alive, thrive and handle everyday discomfort and unnecessary conflicts.
+Check out my monthly blog to get some powerful tips and tricks on how to stay vibrantly alive, thrive and handle everyday discomfort with ease.